Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Background

 \section{Background}

 Here we present a brief overview of topological data analysis and, in particular, persistent homology.
-We first begin with some preliminary definitions in Sec.~\ref{ssec:defs}, followed by an introduction to persistent homology in Sec.~\ref{ssec:PH}.
+We first begin with some preliminary definitions in Section~\ref{ssec:defs}, followed by an introduction to persistent homology in Section~\ref{ssec:PH}.
 We point the interested reader to \cite{Dey_Wang_2022} for a more formal treatment of this material.